Last updated: May 3, 2023

 You should also check to see whether there are any similar names registered with other state agencies (such as trademarks).

-You can use the New Mexico business name when searching for an available name.
+You can use the New Mexico business search when looking for an available name.

-• The name should be unique and not in use by any other entity registered in New Mexico
+• The name should be unique and not be used by any other entity registered in New Mexico.

-• The business name cannot contain any restricted words, such as a bank, insurance, attorney, or any other words that are associated with a government agency (FBI, IRS, Department, etc.)
+• The business name cannot contain any restricted words, such as bank, insurance, attorney, or any other words that are associated with a government agency (FBI, IRS, Department, etc.) [3].

-Suppose you want to reserve the desired business name for your LLC.
-In that case, you must complete a form for the Application for Reservation of a Limited Liability Company Name and file it with the New Mexico Secretary of State.
+If you want to reserve a desired business name for your LLC, complete a form for the Application for Reservation of a Limited Liability Company Name and file it with the New Mexico Secretary of State.

 A $20 filing fee for this service will keep your LLC name reserved for the next 120 days.